Facilitators: Elena Pilipets, Marloes Geboers, Riccardo Ventura

 How do the visualities of sensitive issues transform under the gaze of OpenAI ’s GPT 4o?

-As mentioned in the introduction to this project we are working with five issue spaces–war, protest, art, memes, and porn.
+As mentioned in the introduction, we are working with five issue spaces—war, protest, art, memes, and porn.
 We tapped into five image datasets that were compiled for earlier projects and that have been studied extensively.
-For each, we sampled ten images that were both highly engaged with (retweeted, liked, circulated) and ambiguous.
+For each, we sampled ten images that were both highly visible (retweeted, liked, circulated) and ambiguous.
 This resulted in the curated set of 50 vernacular images to start with.

 Our methodology repurposes OpenAI ’s generative capacities to convey controversial and complex messages under its content policy restrictions.
 Inspired by DMI projects such as PromptingForBiodiversity and TheArtInArtificial we developed a methodological protocol for GPT-4o, which involves prompting the model to generate stories from sensitive image inputs and then rewriting these stories to ‘comply’ with content policies, allowing for the generation of new images.

 The project prompts against the model’s boundaries, using the method of jail(break)ing or reversed jailbreaking.
 Jailbreaking is a vernacular term for users’ attempts to bypass platform moderation policies when confronting the model with sensitive prompts (Rizzoli, 2023).
-To test the model’s capacities, we used a small collection of fifty issue-specific images with ten images per issue (1) to generate fifty stories (2).
-Based on these stories we generated fifty new images (derivatives) (3) and asked the model to provide us with keywords for each of the images (4) – both input and output.
-We then synthesized the ten output images in five issue-specific canvases to capture what we call synthetic imaginaries (5).
+To test the model’s capacities, we used a small collection of fifty issue-specific images (1) to generate fifty stories (2).
+Based on these stories we generated fifty image derivatives (3) and asked the model to provide us with keywords for each of the images (4) – both input and output.
+We then synthesized ten output images for each issue space in five canvases to capture what we call synthetic imaginaries (5).

-Already in the process of data collection we made our first finding: Namely that Image-to-text generation allows more space for controversy than text-to-image.
+Already in the process of data collection, we made our first finding: Image-to-text generation allows more space for controversy than text-to-image.
 This is where 'jailbreaking' turns into 'jailing', as generating a new image based on a controversial story requires the model to rewrite the story to make it ‘comply’.
-The steps involved in this iterative process are summarized below, reflecting on jailbreaking as iterative prompting.
+The steps involved in this iterative process are summarized below, showcasing jail(break)ing as iterative prompting.

 The prompting loops—from images to stories to image derivatives—involved multiple rounds of rewriting and revising stories generated by the model in response to input images.
 The distance between input and output images corresponds with the transformations in the initially generated and revised (or jailed) stories (Figure 2).
 Prompts constituting our output material can be understood as operative descriptions (Bajohr 2024) manufactured in the process of prompt optimization through trial and error.
 This process shapes the jailbreaking method, which involves adjusting model-generated stories inspired by sensitive images to comply with the platform’s content policies and visibility regimes.
 The stories derived from input images, when optimized or revised as prompts, dramatize and ‘flatten’ controversial content through aestheticization and stance modification, allowing the model to generate compliant images.

-1. Synthesizing imaginaries: Cross-reading of input and output images within five issue spaces
+2. Synthesizing imaginaries: Cross-reading input and output images within five issue spaces

-We generated images based on the stories from Step 1, forcing the model to rewrite the story and generate an image to comply with content restrictions.
-Our prompting protocol allowed us to assess the model’s techniques of ‘jailing’, and its ability to fit provocative images into the normative regimes of visibility.
-For each issue space, the model was asked to synthesize ten output images into an issue-specific canvas where characters are displayed relationally in the same setting.
+Our prompting protocol showcases the platform's ‘jailing’ techniques that allow the model to fit provocative images into the normative regimes of visibility.
+A group of scholars then engaged in close-looking and cross-reading input and output images, using an image wall layout.
+For each issue space, the model was additionally asked to synthesize ten output images into an issue-specific canvas where characters are displayed relationally in the same setting.

 The model generated keywords for input and output images.
-This allowed us to construct a network, showing transformations and continuities of input and output keywords within and across issue spaces.
+This allowed us to build a network of image associations, exploring transformations and continuities of input and output keywords within and across issue spaces.

 The output keywords were prompted in the dimensions of content, aesthetics, and stance and analyzed in a cross-issue matrix plot.
 The matrix shows overlaps in the aesthetics and stance keywords shaped by the prevalence of stance.
 This allows us to capture the model’s perceptions of issue-specific vernaculars as well as its own way of seeing controversies.